-After completing the ATR-BC application and submitting payment, if the applicant cannot take the examination, he or she may request a refund by submitting a certified, return-receipt letter to the ATCB National Office.
-This letter must be sent a minimum of 30 days before the examination date.
+After completing the ATR-BC application and submitting payment, if the applicant cannot take the examination, they may request a refund by submitting a request to the ATCB National Office at exams@atcb.org.
+This request must be sent a minimum of 30 days before the examination date.
 The request will be reviewed by the ATCB Board of Directors and will be allowed only at their discretion.

-Requests for refunds made after the deadline above must be due to emergencies and must be verified by documentation.
-They will be decided on a case-by-case basis, and at the discretion of the ATCB Board of Directors.
+Requests for refunds made after the deadline above must be due to emergencies and verified by documentation.
+They will be decided on a case-by-case basis and at the discretion of the ATCB Board of Directors.
 There will be no refund for "no shows."